ionic-team/ionic-site/content/docs/appflow/basics/git/index.md

 </div>

-When you link the repository a webhook will be created for the repository and events will be sent to Ionic Pro so that we can automatically trigger builds for any of the branches you specify during the linking process.
+When you link the repository a webhook will be created for the repository and events will be sent to Ionic Appflow so that we can automatically trigger builds for any of the branches you specify during the linking process.
 Be sure to specify all the branches you would like to trigger builds for.
 By default only pushes to the `master` branch will trigger builds.